RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 have already been digitized.

-**Users will be billed for each transaction as it is completed.** If you have submitted multiple digitization transactions, we will bill and deliver each transaction as it completed to ensure that we can process all requests as efficiently as possible.
+**Users will be billed for each transaction as it is completed.** If you have submitted multiple digitization transactions, we will bill and deliver each transaction as it is completed to ensure that we can process all requests as efficiently as possible.
 Please note that for each transaction the email invoice you receive requesting payment and your payment receipt are the only payment records we provide, so be sure to save them.